lousmontabes/capstone-project-page/index.md

 .ipynb*

 ## 6. Limitations of the study and future advances
-+ Require training vs test datasets to be equality represented and consider removing sampling sites with a small number of samples.
++ Main **limitation** is the **dataset**, the sites that are not represented cannot be used for prediction.
+Require **training *vs* test** sets to be **equality represented** and consider removing sampling sites with a small number of samples.
-+ Stratify the perfomance metrics according to subspecies in order to account for differences in the distribution ranges of each subspecies.
++ **Stratify the perfomance metrics according to subspecies** in order to account for differences in the distribution ranges of each subspecies.
-+ Use lower quality samples in order to assess the performance of the classifiers.
++ Expand the reference dataset by adding **lower quality** samples in order to assess the performance of the classifiers.
-+ Assess alternative imputation methods, eg. linkage disequilibrium.
++ Assess **alternative imputation methods** which are biologically relevant, eg. linkage disequilibrium.
-+ Develop a metric to assess the perfomance of the predictors based on distance to true origin rather than success in prediction.
++ **Develop a metric** to assess the perfomance of the predictors based on distance to true origin rather than success in prediction.

 ## 7. Conclusions
 + It is possible to use classifiers to accurately predict the subspecies of a chimpanzee using genomic information.